(Updated Oct. 1, 2020)

 Salon operations with a fixed location can reduce the spread of COVID-19 by following these guidelines.

 - No distribution of refreshments except for bottled water in original packaging.
-Empty bottles to be handed back to salon operators with cap replaced and deposited into recycling bins by client.
+Empty bottles to be handed back to salon operators with cap replaced and deposited into recycling bins by the client.
 Water bottles to never be left unattended.

 - If clients bring in a beverage in a disposable cup, used cups to be safely disposed of and not left unattended.
 Clients should be discouraged from bringing in food, beverages, or gifts.
 Consistent signage is recommended.